-What is intuitive eating?
-It’s defined as eating based on hunger and satiety cues.
+Intuitive eating is defined as eating based on hunger and satiety cues.

-Intuitive eating benefits psychological well-being and reduces eating disorder symptoms.
-It has also been associated with lower body mass index (BMI).
+It benefits psychological well-being and reduces eating disorder symptoms.
+It has also been associated with a lower body mass index (BMI).
 Even more promising, intuitive eating has been associated with a more nutritious and well-balanced diet with healthy eating behaviors.

 Research has suggested that certain types of sugars, such as fructose and sucrose, as well as dietary fats, may contribute to leptin resistance.